lonelysam3/RMCL/README.md

 Not yet implemented
 # Platform
 Windows 7 and above,Linux
-Use x86 CPU,others may lead to errors.
+Please Use x86 framework CPU,others may lead to errors.